 - 1. In a team of three to four people, discuss each of the situations and determine if you think the employee should receive immediate termination or a progressive discipline process, and provide justification for your responses: - 1.
 The employee stole one pack of office paper, stating he would be using it at home to perform his job. - 2.
 An employee posted how boring her job is on a Facebook status update.
 You know she is Facebook friends with several clients. - 3.
 The employee groped a colleague in the break room. - 4.
 You saw the employee's résumé posted on LinkedIn, stating she was looking for a new job. - 5.
 The manager has told you the employee is difficult to work with and not liked by his colleagues. - 2.
 In teams of three to four, discuss the following situation: Your marketing manager has just told you she plans to dismiss her administrative assistant for nonperformance and needs help designing a severance package.
 The administrative assistant was with the organization for two-and-a-half years and his current salary is \$35,670.
 What would you suggest he be offered?
 Discuss and be prepared to share your ideas with the class.

-This page titled 10.4: Cases and Problems is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 7.4: Cases and Problems is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.